 The DSM-I was first published in 1950.
 The book has gone through 5 revisions since the first edition.
 These revisions were II, III, III-R, IV and IV-TR.
 The most recent edition of the DSM was published in 2000.
 This version was the DSM-IV-TR.
 The diagnostic criteria remained the same from the DSM-IV, which was published in 1994, but the text between diagnostic criteria was changed.

 Although the DSM was originally written in order to provide a common set of terms under which to conduct research, its use is now much wider.
 For example, insurance companies may use the DSM-IV-TR for the purpose of reimbursement for health services.
 Mental health professionals may use the DSM IV-TR as shorthand for discussing cases.

 The diagnostic categories of the DSM are not necessarily permanent.
 Diagnoses are frequently created, changed, refined or omitted from one edition to the next.
 Changes in mainstream culture about what constitutes acceptable behavior and dialogues about the usefulness of diagnoses play a role in the categorization of emotional health.

-The DSM-V is expected to be released in 2011.
 The psychological community has been in vigorous debate about the merits and shortcomings of the DSM-IV-TR since it was released in 2000.
 The American Psychiatric Association will begin to assemble congresses to create, refine, alter and omit diagnoses in 2007.

 American Psychiatric Association, American Psychological Association, DSM-IV, DSM-IV-TR, Global Assessment of Functioning.